tinganho/balanced-storage/README.md

 }
 ```

 An assignment adds 0 or 1 new elements to the store.
+Though we have only specified that an index element of `this.eventCallbacks[event]` are storage elements.
+So the above code does not add anything to store.

-And the following `push` method adds one element to the store:
+In comparison, the following expression adds one element to the store:

 ```typescript
 this.eventCallbacks[event].push(callback);
 ```

-So in all, we can safely say that the method adds 0 or more elements to the store `eventCallbacks`.
+So in all, we can safely say that the method adds 1 element to the store `eventCallbacks` each time the method is called.
 And it satisfies our add method definition above.

 ### Sub Method Example